-Many divorces in Thailand are by mutual consent.
+Many divorces in Thailand are divorce mutual consent.
 At times there are arguments about access to children and property however many times this can be avoided.
 The divorce by mutual consent requires a written agreement that needs to be signed by both divorcing parties and this needs to be handed in at the district office where you had been married.
 Seek legal advice from a divorce lawyer in Thailand before you proceed.

 The process can be completed very quickly if all the documents are in order and there are no objections to the agreement.

 The divorce agreement is very important and you need to speak to a divorce attorney in Thailand about what needs to be in the agreement and find the middle ground in the divorce in order to keep costs down.
+Likewise also see the divorce documents in Thailand as well as divorce requirements as well.
+In addition see the insanity and divorce as well as the divorce by mutual consent.

 There is no point in arguing over say, a motorcycle worth 40,000THB and wanting to litigate over small items.
 Again you need to speak to a divorce lawyer about this especially when there are children involved.
 Most common issues would be: